Taylor Mehlhaff: College career

 Mehlhaff was a 2-time All-Big Ten performer & 2-time University of Wisconsin Special Teams player of the year.

 Other awards include: Lou Groza Award Semi-finalist, 2007 First-team AFCA All-American & Sports Illustrated All-American, 3rd All-Time UW scoring leader behind NCAA career scoring leader Montee Ball and former Heisman Trophy winner Ron Dayne.

 Professional career

 New Orleans Saints

-Mehlhaff was a sixth round selection by the New Orleans Saints in the 2008 NFL Draft.
+Mehlhaff was selected 178th overall in the sixth round by the New Orleans Saints in the 2008 NFL draft.
 The Saints released Mehlhaff during final cuts after he lost out to Martin Gramatica.

 Mehlhaff signed a 3-year contract worth $1.3 Million.

 In October 2008, Gramatica's career ended as he was placed on injured reserve, and the Saints re-signed Mehlhaff.
 Mehlhaff was later released in the 2008 season: the Saints replaced him with Garrett Hartley, who at the time was a rookie free agent.

 Minnesota Vikings

 Mehlhaff was signed to a futures contract by the Minnesota Vikings on December 31, 2008, and was waived on September 1, 2009.